Discovery Phase Students

 For projects that require IRB, IACUC, EHSO Biosafety or Radiation Safety approvals, your name must be added to your mentor's protocol once you complete your training.
 This is a simple administrative addendum that can be submitted by your mentor's research group and must be completed by one week prior to your start date.

 Approximately half way through Discovery, a mid-Discovery Progress Report will be due.
 This is a one page summary of the initial goals, assessment of the progress made and plans for the completion of Discovery.
-An exact format is not required, but
+A precise format is not required.
+These are not graded, but are required as they are an excellent opportunity to take stock of how things are going.
+If progress seems to be on track, you will not receive any comments.

 Final Discovery Paper